aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/svg-converter/svg-to-pdf/_index.md

 The PdfSaveOptions class provides numerous properties that give you full control over a wide range of parameters and improve the process of converting SVG to PDF format.
 Among these properties, JpegQuality that enables you to specify the quality of JPEG compression for images.
 The default value is 95, but you can set the required one.

-The figure illustrates the [aspose-options.pdf](/net/converting-between-formats/svg-converter/svg-to-pdf/aspose-options.pdf) file with specified page size, background color, etc.
+The figure illustrates the [aspose-options.pdf](/html/net/converting-between-formats/svg-to-pdf/aspose-options.pdf) file with specified page size, background color, etc.

 ![Text "Image of the Aspose logo"](../aspose-options.png#center)

 ## **Output Stream Providers**
 If it is required to save files in the remote storage (e.g., cloud, database, etc.) you can implement the [ICreateStreamProvider](https://apireference.aspose.com/net/html/aspose.html.io/icreatestreamprovider) interface to have manual control over the file creating process.
-This interface designed as a callback object to create a stream at the beginning of the document/page (depending on the output format) and release the early created stream after rendering document/page.
+This interface is designed as a callback object to create a stream at the beginning of the document/page (depending on the output format) and release the early created stream after rendering the document/page.

 {{% alert color="primary" %}}